psarando/shire-reckoning/README.md

 * The first day of the Calendar of Imladris should be on a March 21st because the spring equinox occurred on a proleptic Gregorian March 21 around the time these stories might have taken place.
-* The first Kings' Reckoning Mid-year's Day (Loëndë) should correspond with June 23rd, which implies a December 23rd new year's day (Yestarë), because the summer solstice occurred on a proleptic Gregorian June 23 around the time of the setting of The Lord of the Rings.
+* The first Kings' Reckoning Mid-year's Day (Loëndë) should correspond with June 23rd, which implies a December 23rd New Year's Day (Yestarë), because the summer solstice occurred on a proleptic Gregorian June 23 around the time of the setting of The Lord of the Rings.
 * The Calendar of Imladris should start reckoning 590 years before the start of the Second Age